nanoframework/System.Net.WebSockets/README.md

 #### Closing a connection

 The connection can be closed by calling `Close`.
 Calling this method will send a closing message over the line.
 You can optional specify a `WebSocketCloseStatus` and description on the reason for closing for debugging purposes (the description is only sent together with a status, it's ignored with the default `WebSocketCloseStatus.Empty`).
 `Close` doesn't block: the closing message is sent after the messages already queued and the connection is closed when the other end answers it, or after `ServerTimeout`.
 Closing with `WebSocketCloseStatus.EndpointUnavailable` is synchronous: the call returns after the closing message is sent and the connection is closed, without waiting for an answer.
+It waits at most `ServerTimeout` for the closing message to be sent; if that expires first the connection is closed anyway and the closing message may not have been sent.
+Messages still queued may not be sent.
 Whenever a connection is closed the event `ConnectionClosed` is fired.

 ### Server